antonfirsov/docs/2019/11-Nov/DataFrame/DataFramePreview.md

 }, "text/html");
 ```

 This snippet of code register a new `DataFrame` formatter.
 All subsequent evaluations of `df` in a notebook will now output the first 20 rows of a `DataFrame` along with the column names.
-In the future, the `DataFrame` type and other libraries that target Jupyter as one of their environments will be able to ship with formatters by default.
+In the future, the `DataFrame` type and other libraries that target Jupyter as one of their environments will be able to ship with their formatters.

 ![PrintDataFrame](PrintDataFrame.gif)